smostovoy/active_model_presenter/README.md

 ### Benefits:
 1. Standart place for a view-related logic
-2. View data goes in 1 direction, like in API -> Frontend SPA app.
+2. View layer does not make DB queries.
+Data goes in 1 direction, like in API -> Frontend SPA app.
-3. Easy caching, testing, re-usage, extending, performance control
-4. Based on time-tested Active Model Serializers
+3. Easy caching - just add `cache: true` in your serializer
+4. Better testing - checking controller assings (full hash) gives much higher confidence
+5. DRY - Default AMS serializers support `has_many`, `belongs_to` and simple inheritance

+### Features
-5. Acts like a plain ruby object but has a `to_h` and `to_json` methods
+1. Serialized object acts like a plain ruby object but can be converted to hash or json
+2. Based on time-tested AMS gem
+3. Compatible with default rails form helpers

 ## Getting Started